rpmoseley/pyisam/pyisam/backend/lib/README.rst

-This directory contains the shared libraries for the ISAM support which will either be the libifisam/libifisamx or libvbisam as appropriate.
+This directory contains the shared libraries for the ISAM support which will either be the libifisam/libifisamx, libvbisam or libdisam72 as appropriate.